Clergy and Staff

 Steven Lander, Executive Director

-Steve’s wife, Lieba Lander, is a teacher at the Gan Yeladim Pre-School.
-The Landers have three children: Joshua, Deborah (who lives in Israel), and Karen and two grandchildren.
+Steven’s wife, Lieba Lander, is an administrator at the Gan Yeladim Pre-School.
+The Landers have three children: Joshua, Deborah (who lives in Israel), and Karen; and five grandchildren.

 Hazzan Emeritus Sidney G. Rabinowitz

-Hazzan-Emeritus Sidney G. Rabinowitz, formerly Cantor and Director of Musical Activities at Temple Beth El, Stamford, Connecticut, since 1970, is a graduate of the Jewish Theological Seminary of America.
-He is a member of the Cantors Assembly, from which he has been commissioned.
-He is a past president of the Connecticut Region of the Cantors Assembly and has served as a member of the Executive Council of the Cantors Assembly, where he served on the Commission of Youth Activities.
-He is an Honorary Fellow of the Cantors Institute.
+Hazzan Emeritus Sidney G. Rabinowitz, formerly Cantor and Director of Musical Activities at Temple Beth El, is a graduate of the Jewish Theological Seminary of America.
+He is a member of the Cantors Assembly, from which he was commissioned, and served as a member of its Executive Council on the Commission of Youth Activities.
+He is an Honorary Fellow of the Cantors Institute and a past president of the Connecticut Region of the Cantors Assembly.